British Columbia is home to many innovative, world-class companies.

 Kootenay

 Located in the southeast corner of B.C., bordering the United States and Alberta, the Kootenay region is one of Canada’s leading destinations for outdoor adventures.
-Hiking, mountain biking, skiing, fishing, and river rafting are all popular activities.
 Coal production, mining and logging are important industries in this area.
 Tourism also contributes to the economy.

 • Population: 163,100